Event details

 Shining Light on Scripture

-Shining Light on ScriptureJoin Chris Johnson, RScP on Thursday afternoons from 3:00 – 5:00 pm for a fun and enlightening study of one of the most read, yet most misunderstood books, or collections of books, in the world.
-We began with the Creation myths of the Hebrew Scriptures – or Old Testament, looking at each story and character through the lens of mythology and symbolism; within its historical and cultural context; and according to its literary genre and qualities.
-We are now considering how these stories shaped the teachings of the Rabbi Yeshua of Nazareth and the formation of the early Christian Church.
+Join Chris Johnson, RScP on Wednesdays from 11:00 am – 1:00 pm for a fun and enlightening study of the Sacred Scriptures of the World.
+We began with the Hebrew Scriptures – or Old Testament, looking at each story and character through the lens of mythology and symbolism; within its historical and cultural context; and according to its literary genre and qualities.
+Then we considered how these stories shaped the teachings of the Rabbi Yeshua of Nazareth and the formation of the early Christian Church, before exploring the non-canonical Gospels of Thomas and Mary Magdalene.
+And now, for something completely different…

 Recommended Reading